LukasdelasCasas/LukasdelasCasas.github.io/_posts/2018-07-26-Topic_Modeling.md

 ![](../img/lukas_voit/tm30_A20_50_iter500_Max10_Topic_14.png)

-I couldn´t match the following results as the predictive keywords differ to far from another:
+I couldnÂ´t match the following results as the predictive keywords differ to far from another:

 ![](../img/lukas_voit/tm40_A20_50_iter500_Max10_Topic_12.png)